Yunlong0925/Yunlong0925.github.io/_pages/about.md

   - /about.html
 ---

 Yunlong Xu, is a second year PhD student majoring in Mathematics at University of St Andrews, supervised by Jonathan Fraser and Natalia Jurga.
-My research areas are dimension theory and fractal geometry.I am also interested in dynamical systems, especially complex dynamics.
+My research areas are dimension theory and fractal geometry.
+I am also interested in dynamical systems, especially complex dynamics.

 Educational Background